Jimbo994/project_rushhour/README.md

 ## Project Rush Hour

-The goal of this project was to write algorithms that could solve a number of [Rush Hour](https://en.wikipedia.org/wiki/Rush_Hour_(board_game) boards ranging from size 6x6 to 12x12.
+The goal of this project was to write algorithms that could solve a number of Rush Hour (https://en.wikipedia.org/wiki/Rush_Hour_(board_game) boards ranging from size 6x6 to 12x12.
-Further specifications of this project can be seen at [Case](http://heuristieken.nl/wiki/index.php?title=Rush_Hour).<br>
+Further specifications of this project can be seen at the [website](http://heuristieken.nl/wiki/index.php?title=Rush_Hour) of our project.<br>
-A Breadth First Search, Limited Depth First and Random algorithm were implemented.
+We have implemented a Breadth-first, Limited Depth-first and Random algorithm.
-Breadth First Search is able to solve problems 1 untill 6.
-But has not been able to solve problem 7 yet.
-Running 9x9 Rush hour boards on Breadth first may take several hours.
+Our Breadth-first algorithm is able to solve problems 1 through 6, but has not been able to solve problem 7 within a reasonable time.
+Running 9 x 9 Rush Hour boards with this algorithm may take several hours.
-Random is able to solve all problems, but since it is random these may not be the best solutions.
+The Random algorithm is able to solve all problems, but since it is random these may not be the best solutions.
-Limited Depth-first is not advisable to use to solve Rush hour boards.
+The Limited Depth-first, while working, is not advisable to use to solve Rush Hour boards.

-Custom boards can also be created.
-See custom boards conditions below.
-Small adjustments to code needs to be made to run those custom boards at other dimensions than 6x6, 9x9 and 12x12.
+Custom boards can also be created (see custom boards conditions below).
+Small adjustments need to be made in the code to run any custom board with other dimensions than 6x6, 9x9 and 12x12.

-Make sure to install python before you start.
+Make sure to install Python before you start.

 **Installation**